e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ---
-### flag_2a_manual
+###4.1.7 flag_2a_manual
-Applies flags from external file with a list of flag commands
+Applies flags from external file with a list of flag commands the unaveraged dataset.

+Inputs parameters needed:

 ```
 inbase                  [str]
 manual_flags_a          [str, path to file]
 ```

 Simply runs `flagdata(vis='inbase.ms', mode='list', inpfile=manual_flags_a)`.
+This is run on the original, unaveraged, dataset `inbase.ms`.
+To apply manual flags to an averaged dataset see `flag_2b_manual` below.

  For more information on this flagdata mode see [flagdata](https://casa.nrao.edu/casadocs/casa-5.1.1/global-task-list/task_flagdata/about).
 For details on the format of the file see [examples](https://casa.nrao.edu/casadocs/casa-5.1.1/global-task-list/task_flagdata/examples).
 It needs one flag command per line, with parameters separated by one space (don't use commas!).
 For example:

 ```
 mode='manual' field='1331+305' antenna='' timerange='10:00:00~10:11:30'